 Answer From Tatnai Burnett, M.D.

-Some forms of hormone replacement therapy for menopause may cause monthly bleeding.
+Some forms of menopause hormone therapy may cause monthly bleeding.
 This includes cyclic hormone therapy preparations that contain a combination of estrogen and a progestin.
 The progestin is used to prevent endometrial cancer if you have an intact uterus.

-Hormone replacement therapy can result in bleeding that may be light or may be as heavy as a normal period.
-If you have concerns about your bleeding, you should see your doctor or health care provider.
+Menopause hormone therapy can result in bleeding that may be light or may be as heavy as a normal period.
+If you're concerned about your bleeding, make an appointment to see your doctor or health care provider.

 - Thinning of the tissues that line the vagina and uterus due to a decrease in estrogen

 - Uterine polyps

 - Infections of the uterus, such as endometritis and cervicitis

 - Abnormal growth of the lining of the uterus (endometrial hyperplasia)

 - Endometrial cancer

-In addition to a careful history and physical examination, laboratory tests and diagnostic procedures may be used to identify the cause of abnormal bleeding in menopausal women.
+In addition to a detailed medical history and physical exam, your doctor may order lab tests or perform a diagnostic procedure to identify the cause of abnormal bleeding after menopause.